abemscac/pies-doc/docs/vue3/composables.md

 :::caution

 Despite the fact that composables can be called from almost anywhere in a Vue app (because they're functions), it may not work if it's called before Vue instance is set up.
-For example, calling `onMounted()` before your Vue instance is set up is apparently not going to work.
+For example, calling `onMounted()` before your Vue instance is set up is not going to work.

 :::